r-forge/exams/jekyll/assets/posts/2017-08-14-ttest/ttest.md

 Answerlist
 ----------
 * True.
-The absolute value of the test statistic is equal to 3.857.
+The absolute value of the test statistic is equal to 4.178.
 * True.
-The test aims at showing that the difference of means is  smaller than 0.
+The test aims at showing that the difference of means is  larger than 0.
+* False.
+The p-value is equal to 3e-05.
 * True.
-The p-value is equal to 1.
+The test result is significant ($p < 0.05$) and hence the alternative is shown that the difference of means is larger than 0.
 * False.
-The test aims at showing that the alternative that the waiting time is shorter at Sparag than at Consumo.
-The test result is not significant ($p \ge 0.05$).
+The test aims at showing that the waiting time at Sparag is longer than at Consumo.
-* False.
-The test result ist not significant ($p \ge 0.05$).

 Meta-information
 ================
 extype: mchoice
-exsolution: 11100
+exsolution: 11010
 exname: 2-sample t-test